Category Archives: Uncategorized

 The Coral Tree, Oil on panel.
 9 x 12.5″ or 21 x 32 cm.
 November 2025

 After a productive summer in Belgium, I began to dream of doing something similar here at my new home in Oceanside.
-I spent about a month refining the design of my pochade box to reflect the latest changes I have found helpful in the field.
-I bought a new travel stool and discovered I could carry all my stuff around in my bike bags–and also in the back carrier of my golf cart.
+I spent about a month refining the design of my pochade box to reflect the latest changes I have found to be helpful in the field.
+I bought a (cheesy) new travel stool and discovered I could carry all my stuff around in my e-bike bags–but also in the back carrier of my golf cart.
 Nice!

 So in early November I began scouting for locations.
 The first and most obvious choices were the amazing coral trees planted near the front entrance to our community.
 I’ve admired them for years.
 There are three ancient mariners there whose gestural limbs astound.
 Their silhouettes are highlighted in the afternoon light as the sun goes down.
 I wanted to try out my chops.